"We have too many tags to manage."

 While you can’t run a site without analytics, advertising, retargeting, and product feedback services, you can’t let those tags go unmonitored and unchecked.
 The recent breaches at British Airways, Ticketmaster, and Newegg are clear examples of the flaws in how people currently manage their tags.

-Third party services can add additional tags dynamically too, which can be wanted or unwanted.
+Third party tags can add additional tags dynamically too, which can be wanted or unwanted.
 This is called “piggy-backing”.
 In a perfect world, piggy-back tags would always be accounted for, but they’re often forgotten, or added without consent or approval.
-In turn, these piggy-back tags can add even more piggy-back tags — and you have to hope that none of these services contain anything malicious.
+In turn, these piggy-back tags can add even more piggy-back tags -- and you have to hope that none of these services contain anything malicious.

 This "wild west" eCommerce environment has created the perfect opportunity for hackers to exploit and add “form jacking” code to one of the first or third party tags loading on the site.
 Virtually any code added to the site could get exploited by hackers for the purpose of skimming credit cards off to unauthorized domains.
 Your site is at risk unless you have safeguards on the site to prevent your pages from communicating with new and unauthorized destinations (domains) on the internet.